CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/pools/twocrypto.md

         ```

     !!!note todo
-        Token indices can be check by Pool.coins(i) which returns the token address of the token at index i.
+        Token indices can be check by `Pool.coins(i)` which returns the token address of the token at index `i`.

 ### `exchange_received`
 !!! description "`TwoCrypto.exchange_received(i: uint256, j: uint256, dx: uint256, min_dy: uint256, receiver: address = msg.sender) -> uint256:`"

     !!! warning
         The transfer of coins into the pool and then calling `exchange_received` is highly advised to be done in the same transaction.
-If not, other users or MEV bots may frontrun `exchange_received`, potentially *stealing* the coins.
+If not, other users or MEV bots may frontrun `exchange_received`, potentially stealing the coins.

     Function to exchange `dx` amount of coin `i` for coin `j` and receive a minimum amount of `min_dy`.
 This function requires a transfer of `dx` amount of coin `i` to the pool prior to calling this function, as this exchange is based on the change of token balances in the pool.
 The pool will not call `transferFrom` and will only check if a surplus of `coins[i]` is greater than or equal to `dx`.
+Charged fee at current states is `Pool.fee()`.

     Returns: Amount of tokens at index `j` received (`uint256`).